1231301695/TT4L_G6_Requirements_Project/SRS.md

 | **Related Function:**       | All access-related functions (Login, View Grades, etc.)                                          |

 ###

+Figure 3.1.2.1 below shows the generic use case diagram for the EduAxis with Campus Management System and SMS Gateway Integration.

+![][image4]
+_Figure 3.2.1: Generic Use Case Diagram_

 <!-- From 1.3 chnage to 3.1.1 -->
 #### **3.1.2.1 Student function** {#3.1.2.1-student-function}